Book a class

 The EXPERIENCE

-Often experienced only somatically (in the body, not emotionally or cognitively), the release consists of movement such as swaying, shaking, twitching, and/or vibration that begins in the legs and may work up the spine.
+Most often experienced only somatically (in the body, not emotionally or cognitively), the release consists of movement such as swaying, shaking, twitching, and/or vibration that begins in the legs and may work up the spine.

 Healing doesn’t happen in isolation, but in community.